tuxninja/runner/README.md

 Runner is a simple, multi-threaded command line SSH utility for quick ad-hoc administration tasks and automation.

+Runner has been tested to SSH into Ubuntu, Redhat, Solaris, F5 Bigip's and Cisco IOS devices.

 #### Features & Capabilities

 * Provides tunable multi-threaded SSH capabilities (-t)